j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 From this screen, you can do following actions :
   - Create a new scheduling
   - Edit an existing scheduling
-  - Enable or disable on scheduling (by clicking the Power Off/On swith)
+  - Enable or disable on scheduling (by clicking the Power Off/On switch)
   - Manualy execute a command (It will be launched during the next `scheduler:execute`, regardless of the cron expression)
   - Unlock a task (if the lock is due to an uncoverable error for example)